We already give up our privacy to use phones, why not with cars too?

 "Looking at GDPR, we're just at the start of it," says Kahl.
 "It will take some time before we have developed really clear rules on how to deal with data from connected cars under the new legal framework – but we will manage."
 National laws and regulators across Europe will also affect how data from connected cars is used.
 Kahl says that some countries including Germany have laws that regulate marketing, which will also have a big impact on in-car advertising.

 Privacy campaigners have so far focused on problems with the relatively limited data already stored by infotainment systems, which may download contacts from Bluetooth-connected mobiles.
 UK-based Privacy International recently researched whether hire car companies wipe personal data from such systems when a car is returned – and found they generally put the responsibility on the hirer.
-"As they clean the physical inside of the car they should clean the infotainment system too," says Millie Graham Wood, a solicitor for the group of hire car companies.
+"As they clean the physical inside of the car they should clean the infotainment system too," says Millie Graham Wood, a solicitor for Privacy International, says of car-hire companies.

 The Future of Privacy Forum, in a guide (PDF) developed with the US National Automobile Dealers Association, recommends those handing back or selling a vehicle check they have wiped phone contacts, mobile apps used with the car's systems, the vehicle's hard drive, favourite locations on navigations systems, plugin devices – and anything that opens the garage door.